Resources Introduction

 The Clive Project

-- People under 65 years of age with dementia: active individual support sessions, through the Clive Project One-to-One service.
+• People under 65 years of age at referral with dementia: active individual support sessions, through The Clive Project One-to-One service.

-- Family and friends of people with the early onset of dementia: information and emotional support through individual and group sessions.
+• Family and friends of people with the young onset of dementia: information and emotional support through individual and group sessions.

-- Anyone affected by early onset dementia: social events.
+• Anyone affected by young onset dementia: social events including club and cafe.

 The Clive Project has an open referral policy, so anyone can make contact.